Wander Franco Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in the league.
+- The 9.1 strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in the league.

-- The Red Sox have the 16th-ranked team ERA among all league pitching staffs (4.55).
+- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.73).

 © 2023 Data Skrive.
 All rights reserved.